-Join us as we celebrate 50 years of BCS70 with a new podcast series.
-Over the course of six weeks, ’50 Years of Life in Britain’ explores the contribution you and your fellow study members have made to improving British science and society.
+Join us as we celebrate 50 years of BCS70 with a new podcast series. ’50 Years of Life in Britain’ explores the contribution you and your fellow study members have made to improving British science and society.
 The six-part series tells your story, and charts the first five decades of the study.

 The podcasts take listeners on a journey through British social and political history.
 With participants reminiscing about their involvement in the study, they also tell us what it’s been like to grow up, learn, work, love and reach middle age in modern Britain.